Arctic Foxes in Winter Wilderness

 ABOUT THIS WORKSHOP

-This is a unique and special opportunity for a small group of just five photographers to photograph wild Arctic Foxes in the remote northwest of Iceland during winter.
-We will travel to the remote Arctic peninsula in the Hornstrandir Nature Reserve to photograph what is perhaps Nature’s greatest survivor - The Arctic Fox.
+This is a unique and special opportunity for a small group of just five passionate photographers to photograph wild Arctic Foxes in the remote northwest of Iceland during winter.
+We will travel by private charter boat to the remote Arctic peninsula in the Hornstrandir Nature Reserve to photograph nature’s most incredible survivor - The Arctic Fox.
+A small group of participants guarantees a more personal and intimate experience than bigger groups can provide.

-Arctic Foxes are unfortunately hunted and shot across most of Iceland, making them extremely shy and difficult to find (and even more difficult to photograph).
-In the remote northwest, however, the Arctic Foxes are protected inside the Hornstrandir Nature Reserve and can be more easily approached and photographed.
+Unfortunately, Arctic Foxes are hunted and shot across most of Iceland, making them extremely shy and difficult to find (and even more challenging to photograph).
+In the remote northwest, however, the Foxes are protected inside the Hornstrandir Nature Reserve and can be more easily approached and photographed.

-This photography expedition will last for seven days (6 nights).
+This photography expedition will last for 7 days (6 nights).
 We will stay in a small, remote cabin that is rustic but functional and clean.
-During our stay in the cabin, we will have a dedicated staff member to clean and prepare breakfast, lunch and dinner for us (all included).
-However, this expedition is all about photography, and we will put in long hours in the field to ensure we give ourselves the best possible opportunities to photograph the Arctic Fox.
-We may take food and drink into the field to ensure we are in position and ready to photograph when the foxes are active.
-We will have up to 10 hours of good light during the day to photograph the Arctic foxes.
+During our stay in the cabin, we will have a dedicated staff member to clean and prepare breakfast, lunch, and dinner for us (all included).
+However, this expedition is all about photography.
+We will work long hours in the field to ensure we give ourselves the best possible opportunities to photograph the Arctic Fox.
+We may take food and drink into the field to ensure we are positioned and ready to photograph when the foxes are active.
+We will have up to 10 hours of daylight to photograph the Arctic foxes.
 With luck, we may also see and photograph the spectacular Northern lights.

 WATCH THE ADOBE SPARK PRESENTATION